-While the impact of this singular variance may not constitute a materially detrimental impact, staff notes that the creation of three separate legal non-conforming parcels has the potential to increase residential density in the area by allowing additional single-family residences by right on the new parcels and a 2nd residence through a Director Review and Approval on the new parcels.
-Cumulatively this and other such increases in residential density has the potential to conflict with adjacent agricultural operations in the area, the minimum acreage requirement of the AE20 Zone district is intended to arrest this parcellation pattern and limit the potential conflicts between residential and agricultural activities.
+While the impact of this singular variance may not constitute a materially detrimental impact, staff notes that the creation of a separate legal non-conforming parcels has the potential to incrementally increase residential density in the area by allowing both the additional single-family residences by right on the new parcels and a 2nd residence through a Director Review and Approval on the new parcel.
+Cumulatively this and other such increases in residential density has the potential to conflict with adjacent agricultural operations in the area.
+The minimum acreage requirement of the AE-20 Zone district is intended to arrest this parcellation pattern and limit the potential conflicts between residential agricultural activities.
 However, the limited scale of this individual request by itself is not a significant material detriment to properties in the vicinity.